05802/05802.github.io/_posts/2020-08-31-WeekAhead.md

 * Increased use of Main st. lending facilities?
 * Explicit consideration of participation rate?

-Will this prompt a broader discussion of the relative importance of capitol and labor?
+Will this prompt a broader discussion of the relative role of capitol and labor in a well functioning economy?